PranayMankala/Skin-Disease-Classification-Project/README.md

 # Skin_Disease_Classification_DeepLearning_FinalProject

-Abstract—This study investigates the efficiency of transfer learning models in predicting 5 categories of common skin diseases Acne and Rosacea, vitiligo, Tinea Ringworm Candidiasis and other Fungal Infections, Melanoma Skin Cancer Nevi and Moles, and Eczema.
+Abstract — This study investigates the efficiency of transfer learning models in predicting 5 categories of common skin diseases Acne and Rosacea, vitiligo, Tinea Ringworm Candidiasis and other Fungal Infections, Melanoma Skin Cancer Nevi and Moles, and Eczema.
 Addressing common